-Press release issued 10 May 2012
+Press release issued: 10 May 2012

 Hundreds of spectators are expected to pack the Harbourside on Saturday [12 May] as the University of Bristol goes head-to-head with UWE Bristol in the annual boat race.
+Competition looks set to be fierce as both teams take to the water, with UWE defending their title from last year.

 Spectators are invited to watch the action from Prince’s Wharf, between M Shed and The Olive Shed restaurant.
 There will be refreshments and entertainment from midday.